 Biotin is one of eight B-complex vitamins.
 They are water soluble and hence not stored in the body.
-They must therefore be provided on a daily basis in the diet.
+They must therefore be supplied daily in the diet.
 Biotin is not toxic if taken in excess.
-Grain, bran and good quality yeasts (not brewers yeast) are all sources of Biotin.
+Grain, bran, and decent quality yeasts (not brewers’ yeast) are all sources of Biotin.

-B vitamins work best in synergy with each other so it is better if they are supplied as a group.
+B vitamins work best in cooperation with each other, so it is better if they are supplied as a group.

-Dehydrated Yeast Culture (which improves fiber digestion), Biotin
+Biotin , Dehydrated Yeast Culture (which improves fiber digestion)

 DAILY FEED RATE (per 500 kg / 1100 lbs of body weight):